Common Small Business Challenges and How to Overcome Them

 Fact: Being active on social media increases brand awareness and conversion rates, enhancing brand loyalty.

 Do not be idle and wait for someone to come and pick up your product but be proactive and let the world know you exist.
-Find influencers that will aid you advertise your product or increase your social media presence as 94% of B2B buyers research online before making purchasing decisions.
+Find influencers that will aid you to advertise your product or increase your social media presence as 94% of B2B buyers research online before making purchasing decisions.
 So make sure that your product information is easy to find.

 5. It’s difficult to manage a large client base

 For a small business, every new client is important.
 As time passes and you build a solid customer base, it becomes important to have a clear overview of your company’s client relations.
 One solution is to hire a customer relationship manager that keeps track on all customer related information and answers their questions.
 But even this person may find it challenging to manage all new leads and keep the customer database up to date with all relevant information.

 Get a basic CRM software or look for more holistic software that would help you manage all facets of your company: client base, billing, project management, time tracking, budget, suppliers etc. Another great thing besides having all your company’s information in one place is the software’s ability to craft you insightful reports that show how successful your business has become and if the goals and deadlines are met.

 If you haven’t found a business management solution that meets your expectations, we challenge you to try Scoro.
 The first two weeks are on us.